-We intend to use the remainder of the net proceeds from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
-We may use a portion of such net proceeds for acquisitions or strategic investments, although we do not currently have any plans or commitments for any such acquisitions or investments outside the ordinary course of business.
+We intend to use the net proceeds from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.

 Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition.
 As of the date of this prospectus, we cannot predict with complete certainty all of the particular uses for the net proceeds to be received upon the completion of this offering or the actual amounts that we will spend on the uses set forth above.